Farafra Oasis Tours – Discover the Ancient “Land of the Cow”

 Multi-Day Western Desert Expeditions

-Four-day western desert tours represent our most comprehensive adventure package, combining multiple oases with diverse landscapes and cultural experiences.
+Four-day Western Desert tours represent our most comprehensive adventure package, combining multiple oases with diverse landscapes and cultural experiences.
 These expeditions begin in Bahariya Oasis, progress through the Black Desert’s volcanic formations, and culminate with extended time in Farafra’s White Desert region.

 Day one typically includes Cairo departure around 7:00 am (07:00), arrival in Bahariya by midday, followed by initial desert exploration and overnight camping.
 Day two features Black Desert traversal, with its distinctive iron ore formations creating dramatic dark landscapes contrasting sharply with the white limestone regions ahead.
 Day three focuses entirely on White Desert exploration, including Crystal Mountain, mushroom formations, and remote valleys rarely visited by standard tours.